X

 How we test external hard drives

-Having worked with technology for nearly three decades, I've handled and tested a wide array of external hard drives from various manufacturers.
+Having worked with technology for nearly three decades, and been a pro-am photographer and videographer for much of that time (so I've been testing and using backup solutions for many years), I've handled and tested a wide array of external hard drives from various manufacturers.
 With the exception of the SanDisk Professional G-Drive ArmorATD -- which is new to me, though I've owned an earlier version -- I have personally used all the drives listed in this guide.
 This gives me a practical understanding of what they offer in terms of features, performance, and long-term reliability.

 Additionally, I've considered user reviews to identify and exclude products that may have design flaws or reliability issues.